 Our IJmuiden port is in an excellent location, not far from major tourist destinations, and also very close to Haarlem railway station, should you wish to catch a train with your bike and get a headstart on your adventure.

 The ships on our route from Newcastle-Holland are packed full of facilities and amenities to ensure your journey is as much fun as the time you’ll spend in your destination.
 Hit the shops, watch a movie in the cinema or rest your legs and grab a drink in any of our bars and catch live music in our club.
-We also have 4 restaurants, including a world-food buffet, an Italian, a steakhouse and an à la carte offering, and a breakfast buffet so you can fuel up for the day ahead.
-Add meals when you book to save compared to onboard prices.
+We also have 2 restaurants, including an international all-you-can-eat buffet, Explorers Kitchen, and an à la carte restaurant offering delicious seasonal menus.
+There’s also a breakfast buffet served in Explorers Kitchen so you can fuel up for the day ahead Add meals when you book to save compared to onboard prices.

 Recommended cycling routes

 Richard Pearce and

 vvvijmuidenaanzee.nl are perfect for anybody sailing between the UK and Holland.

 A leisurely 2-day cycling route which takes you past old fishing ports, sand dunes, through Amsterdam and more, this loop is approximately 75 miles long.
 Begin by cycling south to Haarlem (route LF1), before heading west to Amsterdam (on route LF20) and then up to Alkmaar via the Markermeer (routes LF21 and LF15).
 Finally head back down the coast to IJmuiden (routes LF7 and LF1).

 This loop will take you from the port right back to it, but on your way you’ll pass large open parks and pathways as well as historic monuments, forts, castles and more.
 You’ll begin by heading through east through IJmuiden, then south to Driehuis and Santpoort-Noord, then north to Oud-Velsen before heading back to port.